mmistakes/so-simple-theme/meshberry/index.md

 And done!
 Your Raspberry Pi is now ready to peer with other cjdns nodes.

-If you want to have your non-cjdns devices at home to be able to reach Hyperboria, you can run a script to enable this by SSHing into the Pi and running the following:<br>
+If you want you want your Pi to route non-cjdns devices to your cjdns network, you can run a script to enable this by SSHing into the Pi and running the following:<br>
 `./meshnet/enable_nat.sh`